 Andrew Whitcup provides career and academic guidance to UCLA Law students and alumni pursuing public interest opportunities and help with coordinating OPIP’s programs, including post-graduate fellowships, public interest career day, and the public interest and government career fairs.
 Since receiving his J.D. from Northwestern University School of Law, Drew represented clients from arraignment to trial in Manhattan and the Bronx with The Legal Aid Society of New York and has been a Lecturer in Law here at UCLA Law since 2018.
 As Lecturer in Law, Drew taught the public interest section of Legal Research and Writing and has collaborated with experiential faculty, assisting with both Pretrial Civil Litigation and Pay or Stay: An Exploration of the Bail System in America.
 Throughout his career, Drew has made it a priority to support new and future public interest lawyers and advocates, supervising and mentoring law student interns and newly hired public defenders.
 He has strong connections with public interest organizations and practitioners nationwide.

 Jamie joined the Office of Public Interest Programs and David J. Epstein Program in Public Interest Law and Policy in August 2018 and has been with the UCLA School of Law since August 2016.
-In her current role, Jamie supports our mission of nurturing a public service ethic in our community through event planning, general student support, and handling administrative matters.
-Jamie received her B.A in Criminal Justice with minors in Spanish and Forensic Studies from LaSalle University in Philadelphia.
+In their current role, Jamie supports our mission of nurturing a public service ethic in our community through managing various events, initiatives, and programs.
+Jamie started their career with the First Judicial District of Pennsylvania after receiving their B.A. in Criminal Justice with minors in Spanish and Forensic Studies from LaSalle University in Philadelphia.